 Westmin Rd, Comox-Strathcona D, BC T9E 0V3

-This huge park, the province’s first and the the Island’s largest, contains Mount Golden Hinde, which at 2,200 metres (7218 ft) is the tallest mountain on Vancouver Island.
+This huge park, the province’s first (established in 1911) and the the Island’s largest, contains Mount Golden Hinde, which at 2,200 metres (7218 ft) is the tallest mountain on Vancouver Island.
 Della Falls is 400 metres (1,445 ft) and is the tallest waterfall in Canada.
 Park is closed Nov.
 1 to March 31.